Edward A. Polloway Award for Excellence in Graduate Teaching

 Elsie Ervin Bock Award for Excellence in Citizenship

-The Elsie Ervin Bock Award for Excellence in Citizenship is given annually to honor a faculty colleague whose service to the College and/or the community exemplifies outstanding service to the College and surrounding community.
-The award was established in 1993 and renamed in 1996 for Elsie E. Bock, the first recipient and a long-time and respected member of the faculty.
-The Award is presented at the Trustees Banquet in May.
+This award is given annually to honor a faculty colleague who exemplifies outstanding service to the University and/or the surrounding community.
+It was established in 1993 and renamed in 1996 for Elsie E. Bock, the first recipient and a longtime and respected member of the faculty.
+The award is presented at the Trustees Banquet in May.

 James A. Huston Award for Excellence in Scholarship

 Established in 1979, this award is named for James A. Huston, a former dean.
 It is given annually to one or more members of the University of Lynchburg teaching faculty for making noteworthy scholarly contributions to their field(s).